Constraining A String Gauge Field by Galaxy Rotation Curves and Perihelion Precession of Planets: Introduction

 \section{Introduction}

-Recent cosmological and astronomical observations are becoming increasingly interesting laboratories for precision tests of new physical theories aiming at extending the standard paradigms.
-On the one hand high energy completion of gravity theory should leave signatures sufficiently different from the low energy effective theories the like of general relativity and its modifications.
+Recent cosmological and astronomical observations are becoming increasingly interesting laboratories for precision tests of new physical theories aimed at extending the standard paradigms.
+On the one hand, the high-energy completion of gravity theory should leave signatures sufficiently different from the low-energy effective theories similar to general relativity and its modifications.
 These will be detectable with the advances in detector technologies.
 On the other hand, string theory and other quantum gravity candidate theories when applied to cosmology or astronomy, should shed new light on old problems.
+Therefore it is extremely important and timely to work out the observable signatures from various quantum gravity theories, as summarized in a recent review~\citep{Hossenfelder:2010zj}.